Posts Tagged ‘archaeology’

 You’ll also find selections that contain historical timelines, information on U.S. and World History, activities for learning about every state in the U.S., information about ancient civilizations, the Middle Ages, the Renaissance, Explorers, Wars, Archaeology, Sports, and more.
 There are even teaching resources.

-IMPORTANT: This is mainly an ad-supported resource website containing links to other websites where the content is archived.
+This is mainly an ad-supported resource website containing links to other websites where the content is archived.
 That means that you’ll occasionally encounter error messages, but overall most of the links work.
 As always, parents should preview the content and supervise all Internet use.

-Early British Kingdoms For Kids
+History of British Kingdoms for Kids

-Early British Kingdoms
+David Nash Ford: History of Early British Kingdoms

-ClickScholar Theresa recommended this website that provides the history of the rise of Celtic nations and kingdoms (in what is now England and Scotland) after the end of the Roman occupation in the Dark Ages.
-When you get to the site you’ll see a menu of topics including:
+This website provides the history of the rise of Celtic nations and kingdoms (in what is now England and Scotland) after the end of the Roman occupation in the Dark Ages.

 • Kingdoms – Learn the history and timeline of the early kingdoms and explore maps of the territories they occupied.